Policies Across All 1PD-3PD Courses (updated 7/2/25):

 Exam-Day Guidelines:

-4. Cell phones, other electronic or digital devices including smart watches, photographic devices and recording devices must be stowed in an area away from the designated testing space.
+- Cell phones, other electronic or digital devices including smart watches, photographic devices, recording devices, and unauthorized assistive devices and technologies (e.g. smart glasses, headphones/earbuds, and others) must be stowed in an area away from the designated testing space.
 Access to these items during the exam will be considered a violation of the UF Honor Code.

-11. Once the exam commences, students may not leave the testing space without submitting the exam.
+- Once the exam commences, students should not leave the testing space without submitting the exam.
 Once the exam is submitted, the examination period for the student is considered complete and the student must leave the testing space and return scratch paper or formula sheets.
 Students should not leave the testing area with scratch paper or any formula sheet provided for the exam.

 Failure to follow exam rules may be considered evidence of academic dishonesty.